Nexkiv/is-website/README.md

 ## Fundamentals of HTML

-HTML: Hyper Text Markup Language\n
+HTML: Hyper Text Markup Language\
-Lists (ul and ol) can only contain list item elements (li)\n Only index.html can live in the main repository\n
+Lists (ul and ol) can only contain list item elements (li)\
+Only index.html can live in the main repository\

 ## HTML day 2 and CSS day 1